English, Math and Foreign Language Placement Testing

 Students whose first language is not English are required to take the ESL Placement Test.

-Foreign Language Placement The courses needed to meet the CSU Foreign Language Entrance Requirement and the Arts and Sciences Graduation Requirement depend on how many years were completed in High School and when these were taken.
+Foreign Language Placement The courses needed to meet the CSU Foreign Language Entrance Requirement and the Arts and Sciences Graduation Requirement depend on how many years were completed in High School and when the courses were taken.
 Students who delay their study beyond the first 60 hours risk having to register for courses on an audit basis to make up for lapsed knowledge.

 Freshman and transfer students with more than one year or its equivalent study and fewer than 3 years or their equivalent study in French, Spanish or Chinese are required to take the placement test.
 Students with 3 years or more of study in French or Spanish who want to continue their work in the language must take the placement test to assist in placement.
 Students who have studied other languages in high school should consult with the Modern Language Department directly to continue their work in these languages.
-Faculty in the foreign languages normally conducts informal placement interviews.
+Faculty in the foreign languages normally conduct informal placement interviews.

 Transfer students and students who have taken the Advanced Placement Test in a foreign language should consult with an academic advisor regarding the credit granted; they should then consult with the Modern Language Department to select appropriate advanced coursework.